Commonly Asked Questions

 How many sessions will I need?

-Most issues that I work with are completed in 1 to 2 sessions, however each client is individual & this would be discussed during your strategy session.
-I offer a ‘Stop Smoking With Ease’ program which includes 3 sessions to support you along your way.
+Most issues that I work with are completed in 1 to 5 sessions, however each client is individual & this would be discussed during your strategy session.
+I offer a ‘Stop Smoking With Ease’ package which includes 2 sessions to support you along your way.
+I also offer a selection of other unique packages.
 Learn more.

 Do you offer group or individual sessions?